-As at December 31, 2019 the Company did not have any financial instruments measured at fair value and that classification within the fair value hierarchy.
-As at December 31, 2018, the carrying and fair value amounts of the Company's other financial instruments are approximately equivalent due to the relatively short periods to maturity of these investments.
+As at December 31, 2020 and 2019 the Company did not have any financial instruments measured at fair value and that classification within the fair value hierarchy.
+As at December 31, 2020 and 2019, the carrying and fair value amounts of the Company's financial instruments are approximately equivalent due to the relatively short periods to maturity of these instruments.